Boulder, Sep. 3, 2021 — Information on approach to COVID at Boulder Ki Aikido

 - Six rectangular spaces are delineated by blue tape.
-Each rectangle fits two practitioners who may commingle, only if they are from the same household or social circle; otherwise split the space into two, marked by blue tape.
+Each rectangle fits 2-3 practitioners

-- DO NOT TOUCH ANY OF THE EQUIPMENT in the dojo unless Sensei gives the OK.
+- DO NOT TOUCH ANY OF THE EQUIPMENT in the dojo unless Sensei gives permission.

-- Garage door will be left open, as will the side door of the dojo, when the weather outside is cooperative, to make sure we get good ventilation throughout the day.
+- Garage door will be opened to ventilate the dojo throughout the day, as will the side door of the dojo (when the weather outside is cooperative)

-- Additional ventilation will be served by electric fans throughout the day and before and after class times.
+- Additional ventilation will be provided by electric fans as needed.
 The HVAC system will also circulate air flow.